Frequently Asked Questions

 What is the alcohol policy?

-The University of Kentucky is an alcohol-free campus, except for events that are registered and approved by both Fraternity and Sorority Affairs and the Event Management Office.
+The University of Kentucky is an alcohol-free campus, except for events that are registered and approved by both Fraternity and Sorority Life and the Event Management Office.
 There may be events hosted by fraternities and sororities (date parties, formals, etc.) where alcohol is present, but this events must follow firm guidelines about risk reduction and safety.
 All recruitment and new member activities should be alcohol free.

 Will I be hazed if I join?